Mission Statement – Preserving and promoting the efficient and effective use of all television broadcast spectrum.

 - The Alliance is a Texas Registered Non Profit Organization.
-Application was made in 2012 to the IRS as a IRC 501(c)6 organization (Click Here).
+The Alliance is considered by the IRS as a IRC 501(c)6 organization 501c6 IRS Tax Exemption Letter.
 The Alliance is directed by a board of directors.
 See the list below.

 Who should join the Alliance?

 - Full-power operators, low-power operators and companies that rely on a vibrant, broadcast television industry.